yabwon/SAS_PACKAGES/packages/baseplus.md

 ## >>> `%dedupListC()` macro: <<< <a name="deduplistc-macro"></a> #######################

-The `%dedupListC()` macro deletes duplicated values from a *COMMA separated* list of values.
-List, including separators, can be no longer than a value carried by a single macrovariable.
+The `%dedupListC()` macro deletes duplicated values from a *COMMA-separated* list of values.
+List, including separators, can be no longer than a value carried by a single macro variable.

 Returned value is *unquoted*.
 Leading and trailing spaces are ignored.